2. WHAT INFORMATION DO WE COLLECT AND HOLD?

 - other people who come into contact with us.

-In general, the personal information we collect and hold may include name, contact details, occupation, personal preferences, financial and credit card information, personal description, professional history and other information which assists us in conducting our business, providing and marketing our services and meeting our legal obligations.
+In general, the personal information we collect and hold may include name, contact details, occupation, personal preferences, payment type information (including financial and credit card information), website usage data (which may include your IP address, how you accessed our website and your wider geographic location), personal description, professional history and other information which assists us in conducting our business, providing and marketing our services and meeting our legal obligations.
 In some cases we may also collect ‘sensitive information’, such as information about an individual’s criminal record or health information.

 3. HOW DO WE COLLECT AND HOLD INFORMATION?

 We will only ever collect personal information by lawful and fair means.
 We may collect information in the following ways:

 - from you directly when you provide your details to us including, for example, when you register with us to receive our newsletters or other information or updates about the Games, when you make a donation to us, when you enter one of our competitions or when you register your interest in becoming a volunteer;